What is a Let in Tennis?

 Other Let Calls

-As we’ve discussed, a let represents any instance where players replay a point, and although a service let is most common, there are other instances where you may come across its use.
+As discussed, a let represents any instance where players replay a point, and although a service let is most common, there are other instances where you may come across its use.

 Most prominently, a let call is appropriate when there’s an obvious distraction that interferes with play.